 Wave power - Technology and Systems

-Year 2 The second year, you will study advanced courses in electrical engineering and power systems.
-You will have more freedom to choose your courses and build your own profile.
-You will fine more systems-oriented courses.
+During the second year, you will study advanced courses in electrical engineering and power systems.
+You will find more systems-oriented courses.
 Examples of courses:

 Solar Energy Technologies for Electricity Production